A Strategic Approach to Accessibility

 He was the lead WCAG consultant to the Government of Canada in the Donna Jodhan case and consulted to the Ontario Government during the creation of the AODA, including auditing the website used by 40,000 businesses to report AODA compliance.
 He has provided accessibility audits for dozens of Fortune 500 companies, such as Intel and Bayer.
 He audited all websites under the jurisdiction of the Canadian Transportation Agency (Air Canada, Westjest, ViaRail, etc.) and CRTC telecommunications networks (Bell, Telus, Rogers, etc.).

-He is a member of the International Association of Accessibility Professionals (IAAP) Certification Committee, and was a keynote in Los Vegas for the inaugural IAAP conference.
+He is one of 14 members of the Certification Committee for the International Association of Accessibility Professionals (IAAP) and was a keynote in Las Vegas for the inaugural IAAP conference.
 He a frequent conference speaker.

 David personally conducts CanAdapt's audits to ensure a consistent and accurate interpretation of WCAG.
-He teaches most of our courses and trained 80 developers, managers, designers, including the mobile app team at the Canadian Broadcasting Corporation (CBC).
+He teaches most of our courses.
+He trained 80 web and mobile developers, managers, and designers at the Canadian Broadcasting Corporation (CBC).

 He dedicates a portion of his work to hands-on accommodations of employees with disabilities to stay close to the community he serves.
 He works in English and French and is a husband and father.
 David wrote the WCAG theme song with over 40,000 combined views.